Non-local Curvature and Topology of Locally Conformally Flat Manifolds

 The above Hausdorff dimension estimate immediately gives homotopy vanishing and homology vanishing results, which are interesting topological obstructions for conformally flat manifolds with nonnegative scalar curvature (see \cite{SY} for more details).

-In this paper, we are trying to generalize the above theory to the fractional setting.
+In this paper, we will generalize the above theory to the fractional setting.
 In conformal geometry, scalar curvature $R_g$ arises as the zeroth order term of the conformal Laplacian operator.
 More precisely, denote $J_g\equiv\frac{R_g}{2(n-1)}$, then

 It is standard that the second order conformal Laplacian operator $P_{2}$ satisfies the following conformal covariance property: For $n\geq 3$, let $\hat{g}=v^{\frac{4}{n-2}}g$ and let $\widehat{P}_2$ be the conformal Laplacian with respect to the conformal metric $\hat{g}$, then